Total correlations and mutual information: Conclusion

 \section{Conclusion}

-In this paper, we have shown that for bipartite quantum systems there exist quantum states for which quantum mutual information cannot be considered as a proper measure of total correlations, understood as the correlations between the measurement outcomes of two local observables.
+In this Letter, we have shown that for bipartite quantum systems there exist quantum states for which quantum mutual information cannot be considered as a universal measure of total correlations, understood as the correlations between the measurement outcomes of two local observables.
 Moreover, for these states we have proposed a different way of quantifying total correlations, which takes into account that the correlations can depend on the temporal order of the measurements.
+Furthermore, we have shown that this way of quantifying total correlations can be successfully applied in the case of the simplest examples of entangled states, which were studied in the literature from the other points of view.
+However, it remains an open question whether the same can be done for other non-classically correlated bipartite quantum states.